General

 The discretionary clauses

-In Spain the sovereignty clause is applied on rare occasions, for vulnerable people or to guarantee family unity.
-According to the European Commission’s evaluation of March 2016, Spain also undertakes responsibility for unaccompanied children, even where there is evidence that the Dublin family criteria could apply.[7]
-However, the sovereignty clause was not applied in 2017.[8]
-There is no information available on the application of the sovereignty clause in 2022.
+The sovereignty clause is rarely applied, for the cases of vulnerable people or to guarantee family unity.
+According to the European Commission’s evaluation of March 2016, Spain also undertakes responsibility for unaccompanied children, even where there is evidence that the Dublin family criteria could apply.[8]
+However, the sovereignty clause was not applied in 2017.[9]
+There is no information available on the application of the sovereignty clause in 2023.

 Concerning the humanitarian clause, it appears that no case has met the relevant criteria on the basis of Article 17(2) of the Regulation.
 In 2016 and 2017, the OAR has not applied the dependent persons and humanitarian clauses.[10]
 There is no information available on the application of the humanitarian clause in 2022.